wso2/docs-is/en/docs/setup/running-the-product.md

     To stop the server in the background mode of Linux, run `           wso2server.sh stop          `command.
 !!! note "Restart via the command window"
-    If you have stated the server with `wso2server.sh` command, you want be able to restart the server from the command window.
+    If you have started the server with `wso2server.sh` command, you want be able to restart the server from the command window.

     If you wish to restart the server from the command window, flow the proceeding steps.